World class products and solutions. If you need a quick price, tender or specification review.

 An industrial UPS is one designed and engineered to withstand the harsh electrical and ambient environments found in industrial, petrochemical and transportation industries.
 Industrial UPS are generally built-to specification and can have a working life of 20 years or more with regular maintenance.
 An industrial uninterruptible power supply will cost significantly more than a data centre UPS due to the engineering (high IP-rated cabinets) and redundant power paths and components built into the system.
 Due to their increased robustness, some data centres within demanding environments may specify industrial designs for their data centre facilities.
 The projects team at Server Room Environments can provide a complete industrial UPS project including design, specification, service, and maintenance.
 Popular industrial UPS brands include AEG UPS, Borri UPS and Schneider.

 3 phase UPS systems from Server Room Environments are industry-leading and offer high efficiency, scalability and high specifications.
 They can operate in full on-line mode or eco-mode.
-Three phase UPS systems can be used as centralised power protection for comms rooms, server rooms, switch rooms and data centres.
+Out three phase UPS systems can be used as centralised power protection for comms rooms, server rooms, switch rooms and data centres or dencentralised in a multi three-phase uninterruptible power supply installation, with the power supply systems deployed per server cabinet row.

 Please contact the projects team for a 3-phase UPS site survey.